alex-oleshkevich/starsessions/README.md

 ### Cookie security

-By default, the middleware uses strict defaults.
-The cookie lifetime is limited to the browser session and sent via HTTPS protocol only.
+By default, the middleware uses strict defaults: the cookie lifetime is limited to the browser session and is only sent over HTTPS.
-You can change these defaults by changing `cookie_https_only` and `lifetime` arguments:
+You can relax these defaults via `cookie_https_only`, `lifetime`, and `cookie_same_site`:

 ```python
 from starlette.middleware import Middleware